luka-zitnik/self-validation-hoc/README.md

 ## Usage

-This library consists of three higher order components (HOCs). `SelfValidating` HOC runs validity checks on `submit` event of the provided *form component*, which has to be built on top of the standard form, and calls `onSubmit` handler if the form is valid. `Touchable` and `TouchableCustom` manage a couple of CSS classes, `touched` and `invalid`, of two types of provided *form field components*.
+This library consists of three higher order components (HOCs). `SelfValidating` HOC runs validity checks on `submit` event of the provided *form component*, which has to be built on top of the standard form, and calls `onSubmit` handler if the form is valid.
+Return values of higher order functions, `Touchable` and `TouchableCustom`, manage a couple of CSS classes, `touched` and `invalid`, of provided *form field components*.

 ### Standard Fields